WoltLab/docs.woltlab.com/docs/tutorial_tutorial-series_part-3-person-page-and-comments.md

 Additionally, we have added a new `enableComments` database table column to the `wcf1_person` database table whose value can be set when creating or editing a person in the ACP.
 With this option, comments on individual people can be disabled.

-{% include callout.html content="Liking comments is already built-in and only requires some extra code in the `PersonPage` class for showing the likes of pre-loaded comments." type="info" %}
+!!! info "Liking comments is already built-in and only requires some extra code in the `PersonPage` class for showing the likes of pre-loaded comments."

 ## Person Page